 Access the Application Dialogue

 You can now access the application dialogue from anywhere you need to deal with applicants, offers or placements.
 This means that you are never more than a couple of clicks or taps away from seeing all the key information about your applications.
-Whilst working on a job role, you can access the dialogue by clicking the candidate name – this applies to the Tab view, the Talent Pool and the Workflow Pipeline.
+Whilst working on a job role, you can access the dialogue by clicking the candidate name – this applies to the Tab view, the Talent Pool and the Pipeline.

 Alternatively, you can click into any application date or blue application icon when browsing global lists and candidate records.